syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ---
 layout: post
-title: Getting Started for Essential Xamarin.Forms Text Input Layout
+title: Getting Started with Syncfusion Text Input Layout
 description: How to initialze a text input layout with floating label.
 platform: xamarin
 control: SfTextInputLayout